 Having a good credit score is vital for many reasons.
 A good credit score can help you get approved for loans, credit cards and mortgages.
 It can also help you get lower insurance rates.

-In fact, having a good credit score can even make the difference in whether or not you get a job.
+In fact, having a good credit score can even make a difference in whether or not you get a job.
 But what if you don’t have any credit?
 How can you go about building a good credit score?

 Steps To Start Building Credit